-MSc Architectural Design for the Conservation of Built Heritage currently working in the UK as an Architectural Assistant
+MSc Architectural Design for the Conservation of Built Heritage currently working in an Architectural Conservation Office in Edinburgh

 What made you choose Strathclyde?

 The course merged heritage with design, also Strathclyde was both responsive and supportive from the start.

 Which aspects of the course appealed to you the most?